 16 personalities is different in that the test is free for anyone through the 16 personalities website.
 Also, unlike the MBTI, there is no certification or consulting provided.
 Most resources are free and available through the website.
 Additional resources, such as guidebooks and learning modules, are available for a fee.

-What is the 16 personalities test commonly used for?
+What is the 16 personalities test used for?

 Many people also take the test for personal development reasons.
 The framework gives people new ways of understanding themselves.
 Therefore, people use their 16 personalities identifier as a guide as to what areas they an improve.
-To better understand what your personality means take our FREE course “Personality Testing Using DISC”.
+To better understand what your personality means take our free personality testing course.

 The 16 personalities